iccaving/icccsite/README.md

 Pelican is a python based static site generator.
 Install it:

     pip install pelican

+Note that `python -m pip install pelican` might be necessary depending on your `PATH`.

 Install the Markdown package as that is what the trip reports should be written in: